adlnet/xAPI-Spec/xAPI.md

 <a name="interactionType"/>

-The following table shows the supported lists of CMI interaction components for an interaction activity with the given interactionType.
+The following table shows the supported lists of CMI interaction components for an interaction Activity with the given interactionType.

 <table>
 	<tr><th>interactionType</th><th>supported component list(s)</th><tr>